-TRANQUILITY IS A SHARE BOAT
+TRANQUILITY IS A SELF MANAGED SHARE BOAT

 At 58 feet length, TQ (as we call her) is a steel hull narrow boat built by Colecraft and fitted out by Elton Moss Boatbuilders.
-Currently based at Wigrams Marina in Warwickshire we're able to cruise some of the most popular waterways in Britain.
-The Grand Union, The Oxford Canal, The Coventry Canal, The Ashby Canal and more.
+Currently based at Aqueduct Marina in Cheshire we're able to cruise some of the most popular waterways in Britain.
+The Shropshire Union, The Trent and Mersey, The Llangollen Canal, The Four Counties Ring and Cheshire Ring and more.

 Thursday, 6 October 2011